jsaalit/jsaalit/README.md

 - 👋 Hi, I’m @Jacob Saal
-- 👀 I’m interested in ANTHING IT, F1
+- 👀 I’m interested in ANTHING IT, F1, Electronics, Chess,
-- 🌱 I’m currently learning Phython,
+- 🌱 I’m currently learning Phython, and brushing up on Electronics
 - 💞️ I’m use this to help with my skills
 - 📫 How to reach me jsaalit@gmail.com
 - learning Arduino, Ham, and CB radio